openfaas/faas/guide/troubleshooting.md

 * [ ] Check functions are deployed and started
 * [ ] Check request isn't timing out at the gateway or the function level

+## CLI unresponsive - localhost vs 127.0.0.1

+On certain Linux distributions the name `localhost` maps to an IPv6 alias meaning that the CLI may hang.
+In these circumstances you have two options:

+1. Use the `-g` or `--gateway` argument with `127.0.0.1`

+This forces IPv4.

+2. Edit the `/etc/hosts` file on your machine and remove the IPv6 alias for localhost.

 # Troubleshooting Swarm or Kubernetes

 ## Docker Swarm